yosefmentzer/data-mining-realestate/README.md

 ```bash
 python createdb.py
 ```
-updatedb.py has code to update the database, queryapi.qy has code to query the API and config.py has configuration/internal variables.
+updatedb.py has code to update the database, queryapi.py has code to query the API and config.py has configuration/internal variables.
 They will be called by realestatescraper.py, so you don't have to worry about them.
 Just have them on your system.

 ## Usage
 From the terminal: